inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 to use the same token, they may interfere with each other.
 To prevent concurrent executors of these sample executions from disrupting your session it is recommended, but not required, to:
+1. When starting the tests, provide a random client id in the `Client ID` input.
+2. A wait dialog will appear for the first test to wait for incoming requests.
+This window provides the bearer token Inferno expects to receive in the Authorization header of incoming requests.
-1. Update the Authorization tab of the C4BB Client Search Tests collection in Postman to an encoded JWT with a random client id as the payload
+3. Update the Authorization tab of the C4BB Client Search Tests collection in Postman to this provided bearer token.
-2. When starting the tests, provide the client id in the `Client ID` input.

 ## Current Limitations